charmplusplus/charm/doc/charm++/manual.rst

 Manager Interface
 ~~~~~~~~~~~~~~~~~

-A delegation manager is a group which inherits from CkDelegateMgr and
+A delegation manager is a group which inherits from *CkDelegateMgr* and
 overrides certain virtual methods.
-Since CkDelegateMgr does not do any
+Since *CkDelegateMgr* does not do any
 communication itself, it need not be mentioned in the .ci file; you can
 simply declare a group as usual and inherit the C++ implementation from
-CkDelegateMgr.
+*CkDelegateMgr*.

 Your delegation manager will be called by Charm++ any time a proxy
 delegated to it is used.
 Since any kind of proxy can be delegated, there